grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 | D2          | 72          | 69 to 75             |
 | E1          | 80          | 77 to 83             |

-We can create another multidimensional alert to cover all 5 tanks, and use Flux to compare the setpoint and actual value for each tank.
-One multidimensional alert can monitor 5 separate tanks, each with different setpoints and actual values, but one common "allowable threshold" (i.e. a temperature difference of ±3 degrees).
+With Grafana Alerting, we can create a single multidimensional rule to cover all 5 tanks, and we can use Flux to compare the setpoint and actual value for each tank.
+In other words, one multidimensional alert can monitor 5 separate tanks, each with different setpoints and actual values, but all with one common "allowable threshold" (i.e. a temperature difference of ±3 degrees).

+Let's begin with our data query.
+It is similar to our past queries, only now more complex.
+We must add extra functions to get our data into the proper format, including a `pivot()`, `map()`, `rename()`, `keep()`, and `drop()` function:

 ```flux
 from(bucket: "HyperEncabulator")